Higher Education Fundraising in a Post-Pandemic World

 In general, fundraising messaging is still very much oriented around student life.
 One of the things that’s amazing about the college experience is being able to interact with people from all over the world.
 We have no idea how that will be affected yet as enrollments for 2021 are changing dramatically.

 One thing we do know is the campus experience will be very different when students return.
 The cleaning protocol of dorms, classrooms, and common areas will be highlighted and discussed in a new way.

 The other thing is that many of the things that need to be funded won’t feel as fancy.
 Instead of a new building, the operations budget will need to expand to reflect the new cleaning measures.
-For universities who haven’t allocated such operation budgets, they’re going to have to rethink their priorities.
+For universities who haven’t allocated such operation budgets, they’re going to have to rethink their fundraising strategies and priorities.

 It’s likely that people are going to be cautious about purchasing big-ticket items and large gifts may not be common.